erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * **[Outgoing Mobility Search API][mobility-search-api]** - allows the
    receiving institution to access the list of Mobility objects related to the receiving institution.
-It also provides an alternative way of getting updates if the sending institution fails to send updates to CNRs.
+It also provides an alternative way of getting updates (compared to CNR APIs).

- * **[Outgoing Mobility Remote Update API][mobility-update-api]** - implemented
+ * **[Outgoing Mobility Remote Update API][mobility-update-api]** - allows the
-   by the *sending* institution, allows the receiving institution to update some properties of the *Outgoing Mobility* object.
+   receiving institution to update some properties of the *Outgoing Mobility* object.

-   Note, that since the sending institution is the master of the Mobility object, then no change on it can be performed if the master doesn't allow for this change.
+   Note, that since the sending institution is the "master" of the Mobility object, then no change on this object can be performed if the master doesn't previously allow for this change.
 This also means that no changes can be performed when the *Sending Web App* is unavailable for some reason.
-If implementers of the *Receiving Web App* want to allow their users to update things while the remote server is offline, then they might be required to implement a daemon (similar to the [Notification Sender daemon][notification-senders] described earlier).
+If implementers of the *Receiving Web App* want to allow their users to update things while the remote server is offline, then they might be required to implement a daemon (similar to the [Notification Sender daemon] [notification-senders] described earlier).

 Other related APIs and formats:

  * **[Outgoing Mobility CNR API][mobility-cnr-api]** - implemented by the
-   *receiving* institution, allows it to receive live updates when the entity is changed (provided that the *sending* institution can send such updates).
+   *receiving* institution, allows it to receive live updates when the entity is changed (provided that the *sending* institution is willing to send such updates).

  * **[`.ewpmobility` Exchange File][ewpmobility-file]** - this is not a web service.
 It's a file format, which can be exchanged by other means (such as email).
 It establishes a common format for exchanging mobility data, in a form strictly compatible with EWP Outgoing Mobility objects.
-Can be useful when moving mobility data from one institution to another (e.g. when migrating `R-MASTER`-based workflows to EWP workflow).
+Can be useful when moving mobility data from one institution to another (e.g. when migrating from other workflows to the EWP workflow).

 <a name='mobility_ids'></a>